 My natural constipation relief guide can give you further insight.

-Polyunsaturated Fats (Omega-3 Fatty Acids) and ADHD
+2. Polyunsaturated Fats (Omega-3 Fatty Acids)

-Healthy fats such as polyunsaturated fatty acids (PUFAs) are found mostly in plant sources like nuts, canola or safflower oils and some fish.
-PUFAs help blood circulate in the brain.
+Healthy fats such as polyunsaturated fatty acids (PUFAs) are found mostly in plant sources like nuts, canola or safflower oils, as well as some fish.

-EPA has been shown in some research to reduce the symptoms of ADHD, including improved attention, and reduced hyperactivity and impulsivity.
-Other studies have shown little effect.
+EPA has been shown in some research to reduce the symptoms of ADHD, such as improving attention and reducing hyperactivity and impulsivity.

 We need more research.
 Offering your child sources of plant fats and fish is unlikely to harm him and we have plenty of evidence for other health benefits.